Sterilization is a birth control method with a very low failure rate. Both men and women can be sterilized.

 It requires minor surgery, which comes with small risks, such as bruising and pain.

 Vasectomies don’t interfere with sexual function.

-One of the concerns, just like with female sterilization, is regretting to choose a non-reversible option later on.
+One of the concerns, just like with female sterilization, is regretting choosing a non-reversible option later on.
 So you should be aware that once it’s done, you won’t be able to father any more children.

 It’s simpler, safer, cheaper, and more effective than female sterilization.
-It’s also one of the only really option (other than condoms) to get involved in birth control for men.
+It’s also one of the only real options (other than condoms) to get involved in birth control for men.